Michael Bertram : Associate Artist

 Emigrating to Australia in 1952, Bertram continued his piano studies under Rex Hobcroft and Stephen Dornan in Perth and, later, Roy Shepherd in Melbourne.
 He was twice a State finalist in the ABC's Concerto and Vocal competition (as it was then called), performing with the West Australian Symphony Orchestra.
 He also broadcast as a soloist for some years over the ABC in both Perth and Melbourne.
 In 1958 he obtained a Licentiate in Music (LMusA).

 Turning in later years to composition (which he studied with Felix Werder and Peter Tahourdin), Bertram had the privilege of having Keith Humble give the first performance of his early Sonatina (1977).
 Other early compositions to receive performance include a Magnificat and Nunc Dimittis (1982), written for the Ormond College Choir, and commissioned works for the Port Fairy Spring Festival: two song cycles for the soprano Margaret Haggart, I will Write to You (1992) and The Green Castle (1994), and a set of Variations for flute and piano (1991) premiered by Frederick Shade and Len Vorster.

 His Five Pieces for Piano (1984) were included on a recent disc of contemporary Australian piano music issued on the Divine Art (UK) label whilst his overall piano output has been reviewed in Larry Sitsky's Australian Piano Music of the Twentieth Century (Praeger, 2005).

-Michael Bertram is a Life Member of the Australian National Academy of Music, Musica Viva Australia and Chamber Music Australia.
+Michael Bertram is a Life Member of the Australian National Academy of Music and Musica Viva Australia.